 Don’t overlook the opportunity to “sell” your property as you complete the detail sections of the listing.
 List all the Amenities, especially those not included in your primary description.
 Use Surroundings to focus on the neighborhood, cultural spots nearby, types of shops and restaurants, parks, and local events.

 It is important to be honest about the condition of your home.
 For example, a modern kitchen in Europe may not be the same thing in the United States.
 Your home doesn’t have to be perfect, just be as clear as possible.
 Also, be up front about any Rules and Expectations so that there are no surprises when it comes time to sign the lease or contract.

 4. Keep Your Listing Current

 Last, but not least, keep your listing current.
 Always update the dates of availability.
 You don’t want to lose a potential match simply due to a wrong date or because your dates look obsolete.

 If you have done some renovations, take pictures and upload those to the site.
 A fresh description can lure in repeat browsers.
-The date of the last changes made to any listing is clearly visible on the listing page.
-The more current that date is, the more confident a potential tenant will be replying.
+The number of days since the listing has been updated is clearly visible on the listing page, indicating how current (or not) your listing information may be

 This is easy once you get started.
 Take a look at other listings in your area and compare the pictures and descriptions.
 The SabbaticalHomes.com Team is always available for assistance as well, just contact us via email with your questions.
 The more specific you can be, the quicker we can help you!